Loriowar/auto_select2/README.md

 Here we initialize ajax select2 and during load select variants in `SearchAdapter` options hash appear key :token with value 'VUBJKB23UIVI1UU1VOBVI@'.

+Moreover you may pass name of js function into additional_ajax_data:

+    additional_ajax_data: {selector: 'input.css-class',
+                           function: 'additionalGlobalJsFunctionForRequestParameters'}

+In this case function `additionalGlobalJsFunctionForRequestParameters` must looks follows:

+    window.additionalGlobalJsFunctionForRequestParameters = function($element, $term) {

+      // any js actions

+      return {
+        additional_param: '42',
+        awesome_option: 'something especial'
+      };
+    }

+As you see, function receive two arguments: select2_element (i.e. initial input field) and term (i.e. text from input).
+Return value of the function must be a hash.
+This hash merged into ajax data and can be obtained in `SearchAdapter`.

 Third, in hash with items from search method exist additional optional parameter `class_name`.
 This parameter specify css-class for result element in select2.
 It useful for show different icons for different select variants.